Shell Cordovan. A classic and timeless menswear staple.

 Perhaps the best was saved for last?
 Viberg is often considered the “top of the mountain” for many heritage boot enthusiasts.
 This Canadian company has produced quality work boots since 1931.

-They’re known for producing unique makeups using a variety of quality leathers.
-Their boots also feature their trademark Stitchdown construction.
-Unsurprisingly, Viberg’s following is as strong as Alden.
-Special makeups will often go out of stock soon after release.
-Viberg currently offers here.
+They’re known for producing unique designs using a variety of quality leathers.
+Their boots also feature their trademark stitchdown construction.
+Unsurprisingly, Viberg’s following is as strong as Alden’s special makeup will often go out of stock soon after release.

 - Those who want a boot that will outlive them.